NeoSchema Reference Guide

 nameargumentsreturns

-Returns the Neo4j ID of the Class node with the given name,
+Returns the internal database ID of the Class node with the given name,

 or raise an Exception if not found, or if more than one is found.